ta-data-bcn/Project-Week-5-Your-Own-Project/README.md

 ## Dataset
 For this project I used the 2019 statcast dataset whith records of all the pitches thrown during that season, which includes, the release spin rate, release velocity and outcomes.

-You can find the dataset on the data folder in this repository.

 ## Workflow
 Outline the workflow you used in your project.
 What are the steps you went through?